What is Bingham Fellows?

 What are some of the outcomes from prior Bingham Fellows classes?

 Recent Bingham Fellows projects include the West Louisville community development organization OneWest, the creation of the Opportunity Network at the Louisville Metro Criminal Justice Commission to provide support and service to those involved with the criminal justice system, helping a pediatricians dream be realized with the opening of the Smoketown Family Wellness Center, a sustainable model for neighborhood ‘Little Free Libraries,’ and City Champs, a talent attraction and retention program now managed by Greater Louisville Inc. The impact of the Fellows goes back to the 1990s with the creation of The Housing Partnership, construction of the Presbyterian Community Center, growth of local farmers’ markets, and numerous other positive outcomes.
+Learn about more projects of Bingham Fellows classes.

 How is the topic selected each year?